Pachieeee/Pachieeee/README.md

 ## More serious section

-I'm a Software Engineering student (2020-2025), currently learning languages that will help me on my journey.
+I'm a Software Engineering student (2020-2025).
-Languages learned: C++, Python.

-Objective: Develop apps that are of my interest, learn full stack development.
+Objective: Develop apps that are of my interest.

 **Enjoy**